Pathological Demand Avoidance: New Diagnosis or Part of HFAutism?

 High School (Ages 13–18)

-Adolescence is often when PDA profiles hit crisis point.
-The increase in academic demand, social complexity, and institutional expectation collides with a nervous system that is already running close to its limit.
+Adolescence is often when PDA profiles hit a crisis point.
+The increase in academic demand, social complexity, and institutional expectations collides with a nervous system already running close to its limit.
 School attendance frequently deteriorates.
 Some young people stop attending altogether.

-A teenage PDA student might start the year with genuine intention to engage, then find that the cumulative weight of timetables, deadlines, uniform rules, seating plans, and compulsory subjects becomes neurologically unbearable.
+A teenage PDA student might start the year with a genuine intention to engage, then find that the cumulative weight of timetables, deadlines, uniform rules, seating plans, and compulsory subjects becomes neurologically unbearable.
 It's not laziness.
-It's a system that generates constant demand with almost no autonomy, which for a PDA nervous system is essentially unliveable.
+It's a system that generates constant demand with almost no autonomy, which, for a PDA nervous system, is essentially unlivable.

-At home, family relationships are often severely strained by this point.
+By this point, family relationships are often severely strained at home.
 Parents describe walking on eggshells, abandoning most household expectations just to keep the peace, and feeling completely isolated because the child's presentation — articulate, socially aware, often funny and engaging in good moments — doesn't match what people expect a struggling teenager to look like.

 Risk-taking behaviour sometimes emerges at this stage: not because the young person is seeking sensation, but because choosing one's own risks feels like the only domain of genuine autonomy available.
 Substances, unsafe relationships, or online spaces that feel ungoverned can become appealing for this reason.

-Some high school PDA students do manage to hold it together academically if they have found subjects they've chosen to care about, teachers they trust, or schools with genuinely flexible structures.
-But they are usually doing so at significant personal cost, and the bill often comes due in the years immediately after.
+Some high school PDA students do manage to hold it together academically if they have found subjects they care about, teachers they trust, or schools with genuinely flexible structures.
+But they are usually doing so at high personal cost, and the bill often comes due in the years immediately after.

 College and Early Adulthood (Ages 18+)

-College is interesting because it contains the conditions that should, theoretically, suit a PDA profile better — more autonomy, self-directed study, freedom to choose subjects.
+College is interesting because it offers conditions that, theoretically, suit a PDA profile better — more autonomy, self-directed study, and freedom to choose subjects.
 And for some PDA young adults, it does represent a genuine opening.
-They finally have enough control over their environment to engage academically in a way school never allowed.
+They finally have enough control over their environment to engage academically in a way that school never allowed.

 But the transition itself is often brutal.
-The loss of familiar structure — even structure they resisted — combined with new social demands, independent living requirements, and the expectation of self-management without support can produce rapid decompensation.
+The loss of familiar structure — even the structure they resisted — combined with new social demands, independent living requirements, and the expectation of self-management without support can lead to rapid decompensation.
 Autistic burnout, which has been building for years, often surfaces fully for the first time in the first year of college or shortly after.

 A PDA student in college might miss lectures not out of disinterest but because the fixed time, mandatory attendance, and public environment generate too much demand.
 They might excel in written assignments they complete at their own pace and fail assessments that require performing under time pressure.
 They might be brilliant in seminar discussions when they choose to engage and completely absent the following week.

-Managing the practical demands of adult life — cooking, laundry, finances, appointments — alongside academic demand is frequently too much simultaneously.
+Managing the practical demands of adult life (e.g., cooking, laundry, finances, appointments) alongside academic demands is frequently too much to handle simultaneously.
 These aren't separate problems.
-They're the same nervous system being asked to manage demand from every direction at once with no recovery time.
+They're the same nervous system, asked to manage demand from every direction at once, with no recovery time.

 For Teachers: What Actually Helps